icsportcredit/alumni/README.md

 1) What did you do in High School to get into your post secondary program?

 2) Why did you choose your post secondary program?

+3) What additional extra curricular choices did you choose to help in your post secondary program?

+4) How did you survive your first year in your post secondary program?

+5) CO-OP is this beneficial?
+How do I get a good CO-OP placement?
+Do marks count for everything in post secondary?

 HOW TO CONVEY APCG MESSAGE[1] -